dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Map
 `HashMap` and `HashTable` are not iteration-determenistic.
 So in 2 iterations, you can get different order.
+If you need to preserve order use:
+* `LinkedHashMap` - ordered, use order in which elements where inserted
+* `TreeMap` - ordered and sorted, sort elements on insert
-If you need to preserve order use `LinkedHashMap` or `TreeMap`. `Set` - unordered collection, but `List` - ordered.
+`Set` - unordered collection, but `List` - ordered.
 Constructor of LinkedHashMap takes 3 params:
 capacity - default size of map
 loadFactor - when to resize map. if .75 resize when size above 3/4 of it's capacity